Markdavies618/SynthNotificationBundle/README.md

 Very much a work in progress!
 Feel free to fork and fix as you see fit =)

+PLEASE NOTE: There are a lot of bundle assumptions here, as it's mostly been tailored for a single use case.

 ## Installation

 Update your `deps` file, and add the following lines: